Summer Programs at Top Universities

-An Exceptional Summer Experience for Bright Minds
+An Exceptional Summer Experience for Middle and High School Students

 Each summer for the past fourteen years, a carefully selected group of outstanding students have come together at Amherst College, Stanford University and University of Oxford to take up the Great Conversation of classic literature, with a broad range of texts and an emphasis on the timeless questions: What is the good life?
 What do I owe my neighbors?
 What must I do in the face of injustice?